SalmanO7/TS-Advanture-Game/README.md

 # TypeScript Adventure Game

-Introduction
+## Introduction
-Salman's Adventure is a CLI-based text adventure game written in TypeScript.
+Adventure is a CLI-based text adventure game written in TypeScript.
 In this game, the player battles an opponent of their choice.
 The player can choose to attack, drink an energy drink to restore health, or run away from the battle.
 The game continues until either the player or the opponent loses all their life points.

 Installation
 Clone the repository: